Meta facebook tracking pixel

 • Feeling puffy or bloated

-Maintain oral health.
-Mouth or teeth problems can occur and affect your eating habits.
+Visit your dentist.
+Mouth or teeth problems can affect your eating habits.
 Talk with your dentist about your oral health throughout treatment.

 Tips to Increase Your Appetite

-Do your best to maintain a nutritious diet during and after cancer treatment.
+Do your best to eat a nutritious diet during and after cancer treatment.
 Eating right isn’t just about making you feel better.
 It is also important for your health and recovery.

 • Avoid strong food odors, which can bring on nausea.